 Physical, sexual and emotional abuse

-I have had particular expertise in working with loss, bereavement, disability and chronic illness.
+I have had particular expertise in working with loss, bereavement, disability and chronic illness, giving me a good understanding of change generally.

-I have been been fortunate to have the opportunity of working with a broad range of people: female and male, gay and straight, young and elderly, different cultural, religious and ethnic backgrounds.
+I have also been fortunate to have worked with a many people: female and male, gay and straight, young and elderly, from different cultural, religious and ethnic backgrounds.

 My particular style of working has developed with my own experience of what has been most effective in helping people achieve positive change.
 I am not dogmatic about my approach and will alter my approach to suit each individuals needs.